copypastel/tweetmail/README.markdown

 * `require 'time'` may be needed for Time#parse to become available; try it out in IRB
 * on a related note, there aren't many reasons to use DateTime over Time
 * Time.parse works on '10:30am october 20 2009'; not so much luck on '10:30am 20 october 2009'
-* ostruct is needed to access the fields from the yaml object
+* ostruct is needed to access the fields from the user config file.